 complete the all-University course requirements and the College of Liberal Arts and Sciences course requirements.

 Religious studies majors may earn either a B.S. or B.A. degree.
 Religious studies majors intending to pursue a graduate degree in religious studies, however, are urged to fulfill the B.A. requirements.

-- select a member of the religious studies faculty as an academic advisor in order to plan a coherent structured course of study developed according to the needs and interests of the student.
+select a member of the Religious Studies faculty as an academic advisor in order to plan a coherent course of study developed according to the needs and interest of the student.

 The Department of Philosophy and Religious Studies also offers a minor in ethics.
 For more information, see Ethics Minor.